kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

 tenants) with ``membership_status = "community"``.
 This marks it as a community image very simply and requires few modifications to existing code.

-This respects the current anti-spam provisions in the glance v2 api; when an image owner makes an image a "community" image, any other tenant should be able to boot an instance from that image, but the image will not show up in any tenant's default image-list.
+This respects the current anti-spam provisions in the glance v2 API.
+When an image owner makes an image a "community" image, any other tenant should be able to boot an instance from that image.
+The image will not show up in any tenant's default image-list.

-The downsides to using this method are a few corner cases which result in surprising API calls and some less than desirable mappings between api level and data model level values of visibility.
+This method can cause a few corner cases which result in surprising API calls and some less than desirable mappings between data model level and API level values of visibility.

 Data model impact